cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 :::exercise

+**Note: If you are using our pre-sequenced data, you can skip this exercise.**

 We already provide some basic metadata for these samples in the file `sample_info.csv`:

 - `sample` → the sample ID.